GeovaneGo/teste-frontend-amicci/README.md

 ###

+###

 Navegar até o arquivo `./usables/usables.tsx` e adicionar as keys pessoais do Google Geolocation e Open Weather API para efetividade na execução do projeto.

-Adicionar o typescript ao projeto baixado:

-### `npm install typescript`

-Next, in the project directory, you can run:
+Instalar pacotes do projeto com:

-### `npm start`
+### `npm install`

-Runs the app in the development mode.\
+Em seguida, no diretório do projeto, executar:

+### ` ($env:HTTPS = "true") -and (npm start)`

+Foi necessário a ativacao do HTTPS, para que nos dispositivos móveis, seja possível acessar a geocalizacão dos navegadores.

+Execute o aplicativo em modo de desenvolvimento.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [https://localhost:3000](https://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.